NHSDigital/nia-patient-switching-standard-adaptor/schema/README.md

 ## Manually modified classes

-Those classes had to be changed to allow for correct unmarshalling xml files to java objects:
+Please make sure you don't override the following classes with the generated ones.
+They had to be manually changed to allow correct unmarshalling xml files to java objects:
 - EN.java
 - RCMRMT030101UK04Place.java